-One aspect of choosing an ecommerce platform is how much the platform costs.
-Shopify offers competitive rates and several different pricing plans to help you find one that fits your needs and your budget.
-As you build your business, you can always upgrade to a higher plan to add new features and functionality to your store.
+Shopify offers competitive rates and several different pricing plans to help you find one that fits your needs and budget.
+If you are unsure which pricing plan to choose, then register for a 14-day free trial to see how Shopify's features can help you to sell your products and build your business.
+You can always upgrade your plan to add new features and functionality to your store.

 Plan fees and charges

-If you sign up for an annual, a biennial, or a triennial billing cycle, you can receive a discount on your subscription charge.
+If you sign up for a one, two, or three year billing cycle, then you can receive a discount on your subscription charge.

 Credit card rates

-The credit card rate is a small fee that Shopify charges that lets you accept major credit cards, such as Visa and MasterCard, as payment in your store (you don't pay any fees to the credit card provider itself).
-These fees vary for online and POS due to the security and risk of taking a payment online versus taking a payment in person.
+Shopify charges you a small fee to allow you to accept major credit cards, such as Visa and Mastercard, as payment in your store.
+You don't pay any fees to the credit card payment provider itself.
+These fees vary for online and Shopify POS due to the security and risk of taking a payment online versus taking a payment in person.

-Transaction fees are per-transaction charges that apply if you use a third-party payment gateway to take customer payments.
-This fee covers the charge for Shopify to integrate with an external payment gateway.
+Transaction fees are charges that apply for each transaction if you use a third-party payment provider to take customer payments.
+This fee covers the charge for Shopify to integrate with an external payment provider.

-Like the credit card rates, transaction fees vary depending on the plan that you choose.
+Like credit card rates, transaction fees vary depending on the plan that you choose.

-You can eliminate transaction fees by activating Shopify Payments, which is Shopify's own payment gateway.
+You can avoid transaction fees by activating Shopify Payments, which is Shopify's own payment provider.

-Shopify has its own payment gateway, Shopify Payments, which integrates directly with your checkout.
-If your business is eligible for Shopify Payments, you can benefit from it in some great ways:
+Shopify has its own payment provider, Shopify Payments, which integrates directly with your checkout.
+If your business is eligible for Shopify Payments:

-If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, you can set up a third-party payment gateway in addition to Shopify Payments without having to pay any extra transaction fees.
+If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, then you can set these up in addition to Shopify Payments without having to pay any extra transaction fees.

-If Shopify Payments is not available in your country, or if you prefer not to use it, you can activate one of the third-party payment gateways that Shopify integrates with.
+If Shopify Payments is not available in your country, or if you prefer not to use it, then you can activate one of the third-party payment providers that Shopify integrates with.
 In this case, transaction fees do apply.

 A billing cycle is the 30-day interval at which Shopify invoices your plan fees and charges.
-You cannot choose the date that you get charged on, but you can extend your billing cycle to a longer interval (annual, biennial, or triennial) to earn a discount.
+You cannot choose the date that you get charged on, but you can extend your billing cycle to a longer interval (one, two, or three years) to earn a discount.

-It's important to note that there is a different billing cycle for app subscriptions that may not always match the billing date of your Shopify subscription billing cycle.
+A different billing cycle applies to app subscriptions, so their billing cycles might not always match the billing date of your Shopify subscription billing cycle.